Data-driven Abstractions for Verification of Deterministic Systems: Introduction

 \textbf{Contributions.} Addressing this limitation is the main objective of this work.
 We consider deterministic systems with unknown dynamics and uncertainty in their initialization.
 Our approach provides a construction of data-driven finite abstractions, built on the notions of behavioural inclusions and $\ell$-complete behaviours.
 We introduce the notion of probabilistic behavioural inclusion, which is instrumental in describing the relation between a deterministic (but randomly sampled) model and a transition system constructed upon the collected system's behaviours.
 Leveraging the non-convex scenario theory, we establish PAC guarantees for the inclusion of the concrete system's (in)finite behaviours in those of the abstractions.
 This enables the verification of infinite horizon properties while retaining the PAC guarantees.
 We show throughout this work that the infinite horizon verification problem is equivalent to providing PAC guarantees on having observed the full support of an unknown probability mass function (with finite support) from a set of i.i.d. realizations.
 In other words, the PAC procedure bounds the probability of witnessing a new, unseen system behaviour.

 \textbf{Related Work.} The notion of system abstraction is generally related to a model-based technique, where an expert or an automated technique exploits the knowledge of a concrete system to extract some prominent features \cite{tabuada2009verification, baier2008principles} in order to verify some system's properties or to synthesise a policy (or controller) that ensures a user-defined requirement.
 When the model is unknown, one may resort to model identification (e.g. \cite{haesaert2017data}) to then verify the identified model via traditional formal techniques, in a two-step procedure.
 Recently however, a few works propose a one-step method, i.e. the use of PAC guarantees to directly synthesise an abstraction from data, with guarantees of correctness, without the need to identify an underlying model.
 In \cite{cubuktepe2020scenario, badings2021sampling, lavaei2022constructing} a sampled-based interval MDP is provided, employing the scenario approach to bound the transition probabilities of a stochastic dynamical model.
 In \cite{devonport2021symbolic,lavaei2022data}, the authors define a PAC alternating simulation relationship between a symbolic abstraction and an underlying deterministic system, using one-step transitions.

 In \cite{makdesi2022data}, PAC over-approximations of monotone systems are computed, which are then used to build models for unknown monotone systems.
 Finally, \cite{kazemi2022data} computes the growth rate of a system from data, which is then used to construct a model abstraction and synthesise a controller.
-The use of data-driven $\ell$-complete models is briefly presented in \cite{peruffo2022data} for a particular class (linear PETC) of models.
-In \cite{salamati2021data, akella2022barrier} the authors synthesise barrier certificates for unknown systems using a template-based candidates, and they provide PAC bounds about the correctness of the newly found certificates, for stochastic and deterministic systems, respectively.
+The use of data-driven $\ell$-complete models is briefly presented in \cite{peruffo2022data} for linear PETC models.
+In \cite{salamati2021data, akella2022barrier} the authors synthesise barrier certificates for unknown systems using template-based candidates, providing PAC bounds for their correctness, for stochastic and deterministic systems, respectively.
 However, when PAC bounds are related to a system's transitions, the extension of behavioural guarantees from finite steps to infinite horizon is somewhat cumbersome, as we discuss in Section \ref{sec:traj-sample-abstract}.